deysitirado36/Latin102/quiz2.md

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.

-- translate the relative pronoun into Latin
+- cui Deanira pollicebantur???? in coniugium duxit.
-- identify the antecedent of the pronoun, and its gender and number
+- Eurytion, masculine, sg
-- identify the case of the Latin pronoun, and explain why it is in that case
+- Dative becuase it is the indirect object.
+Eurytion benefits from the promise.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.

 - translate the relative pronoun into Latin
-- identify the antecedent of the pronoun, and its gender and number
+- Eurytion, mas, singular
 - identify the case of the Latin pronoun, and explain why it is in that case

 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.